 There must be rules.
 Otherwise we have chaos.
 These are my rules as I work my way through every PC CRPG ever published.

 1. Wikipedia's list is my Bible.
 The titles on this list are heavily biased towards CRPGs commercially released through established publishers.
 I understand there are some really good freeware, browser-based, and otherwise noncommercial RPGs out there, but honestly this project is taking enough time as it is.
 I'm also going to work through the list based on initial publication date, even if the version I'm playing is a re-release or newer port.
 [Much later edit: This seemed like a good idea when I was just starting, but it soon turned out that Wikipedia's list was not remotely comprehensive.
 My list ended up being a combination of Wikipedia, MobyGames, and a few other sources.]

 2. Only PC RPGs.
 To appear on my play list, the game has to have been released for DOS or the PC, if only as a port.
 I'm not going to frig around with C64 or Apple II emulators.
-[Much later edit: This rule also started to go out the window, although my primary list is still composed of DOS/PC games.]
+[Much later edit: This is no longer one of my rules.
+It was a stupid rule to begin with.]

 3. No hints, no cheats, no walkthroughs.
 We didn't have these in the 1980s, and I don't need them now.
 If I make mistakes, or it takes me a little longer, well that's part of the fun of the game.
 I will only use the Internet to solve technical problems.
 I will allow myself one exception: if anyone reading this blog wants to post non-spoiler gameplay hints to problems I've posed, I'll use them.